musman-uk/portfolio/acknowledgements/README.md

 ---

 ### 🌟 Special Thanks
-- **My Mum** – Perhaps no combination of words could express this fully, but for the support and encouragement to pursue this path I am genuinely passionate about.
+- **My Mum** – No amount or combination of words could express this fully, but I am profoundly thankful for the support and encouragement to pursue this path I am genuinely passionate about.